Temporary egg exhibit titled Autonomous Resonating Life On The Water And Resonating Trees at Singapore's Gardens by the Bay

 Megan is a librarian by training, currently on a journey around the world with her husband, Jonathan.
 She enjoys visiting bookstores, libraries and coffeeshops while traveling.

-One thought on “How Much Does It Cost to Travel the World for a Year?
+2 thoughts on “How Much Does It Cost to Travel the World for a Year?
 (And How to Save Thousands on Your RTW Trip)

 Leave a Reply